AntiAegis/Search-Algorithms/README.md

 # Search-Algorithms
-An implement of search algorithms in Python
+An implement of search algorithms in Python, including Dijkstra, A*, and D* Lite